JaatrovyKnedlicek/MC-Server-Manager-Windows/README.md

 ## Prerequisites

-- .NET 9 runtime / SDK
-- Windows (Windows Forms desktop app)
+- Windows 7 or higher (Windows 10 recommended)
-- Visual Studio 2022/2023 or `dotnet` CLI for building
+- .NET 10 runtime/SDK for framework dependant version

 ## Instalation
 To install this app:

- 1. Go to the Releases tab
+ 1. Go to the [Releases](https://github.com/JaatrovyKnedlicek/MC-Server-Manager-Windows/releases/) tab
- 2. Download the `win-x64.zip` file
+ 2. Download the `win-x64.exe` or `framework-dependant` version
- 3. Unzip it and run the `.exe` file
+ 3. Run it

-To run this app, you need .NET 9 Runtime installed.
+To run the `framework-dependant` version you need to have installed .NET Runtime 10.

 ## Build and run